-Managed care organizations (MCOs) are organizations certified by the Minnesota Department of Health to provide all defined health care benefits to people enrolled in an MHCP in return for a capitated payment.
+Managed care organizations (MCOs) are organizations certified by the Minnesota Department of Health (MDH) to provide all defined health care benefits to people enrolled in an MHCP in return for a capitated payment.
 MCOs are also referred to as health plans or prepaid health plans (PPHP).

 Except as described in this section, MCOs are not obligated to pay for services provided outside their networks.
-Providers must follow the recipient’s MCO policies and procedures, including for authorizations and referrals, to receive payment for services.
+Providers must follow the member’s MCO policies and procedures, including for authorizations and referrals, to receive payment for services.

 Providers also have the responsibility to:

-Recipients may change MCOs in the following situations:
+Members may change MCOs in the following situations:

 Inpatient Status at MCO Enrollment